eundata/Review_based_recommendation-System/README.md

 - Review data is applied to the recommendation system after sentiment analysis using the BERT model and scoring.
 - The general recommendation is to use the Alternating Least Square (ALS) Matrix Factorization in collaborative filtering

-First, we use the BERT model to give a score for the review.
+First, we use the <a href = "https://github.com/eundata/Recommendation-System/blob/main/BERT_Model.py">BERT</a> to give a score for the review.
+Scores are given as negative and positive.
 Then, after averaging the user-given score and review score, the final score is made.

 First, we obtained information of which books that users are interested in through membership registration.
 In the membership registration, users are given a list of 30 books with many reviews and are asked to choose about 5 of their favorite books.
 Then, using the <a href='https://github.com/eundata/Recommendation-System/blob/main/Cosine_Similarity.py'>cosine similarity</a>, a book with a high similarity to the book selected by the user is recommended.